 Adapted from Dennis Lehane’s short story “Animal Rescue,” a writer known for his Boston ties, this film plays out in New York – Brooklyn to be exact – a borough known for its blue collar ethics.
+“It encouraged some of the regular donors to give money and it encouraged some new ones as well,” Jimmy John Founder told The Voice.
+“That goes a long way for the animals.”
 The film skims the surface of illegal neighborhood business activity and the implications that it has amongst the residence of a tight-knit community.
 For bartender Bob Saginowski (Tom Hardy), this is just the way of life, the life he chose at an early age.
 He now lives in the house his deceased parents used to own, still sporting the old plastic covers protecting the vintage furniture his parents spent their hard-earned money to acquire.
 Saginowski also attends 8am mass every day but keeps to himself and never receives communion.
 The years have changed this simple man, but he hasn’t forgotten his past.

 Since a Chechen organized crime family moved into the neighborhood, once prominent bookie Cousin Marv (James Gandolfini) has struggled with this place in the old neighborhood.
 Still running the bar that bares his name, Marv and his cousin Bob now answer to Chovka (Michael Aronov) and run a drop bar for the crime families money laundering activities.
 Since the bars are rotated as to avoid anyone who might be looking to take down the Chechens, the bar owners never know when their bar will be selected to be the drop for the night.
 Just business as usual around the old haunt, but all their lives are about to change.